mace-no/mace-no.github.io/essays/reflectCodeStand.md

 ## Coding Standards

 The rules you must follow when writing code.
-Ensuring things like naming, indentation, errors, and other coding aspects are correct.
-Following coding standards makes it easier for others to read and edit programs.
-It also allows you to built good habits within that language.
+It includes things like naming, indentation, error handling, and other coding practices.
+Following coding standards makes it easier for others to read and edit your programs.
+It also allows you build good habits within that language.
+This is important as you begin working with others as a team.

-ESLint is a tool for JavaScript and TypeScript that enforces those rules on your code.
-Some examples, are flagging an unused variable and suggest the const keyword when a variable isn't later updated.
+ESLint is a tool that enforces those rules on your JavaScript and TypeScript code.
+It will flag potential problems and can even suggest a fix.
+For examples, it can flag an unused variable and suggest the const keyword when a variable isn't later updated.

 # My experience

-Using ESLint and following Coding standards can definitely help you become a better developer.
-However, for me it leans more towards being a nuisance.
+Using ESLint and following Coding standards can definitely help you become more proficient in a language, as you learn what is generally considered right and wrong.
+However, for me it leans more towards being a nuisance than it is helpful.
 ESLint is unforgiving for even the smallest standards.
 It can be a little annoying when my code lights up red for not having a newline at the end, having too many extra lines, or having the wrong number of indentations.